Year 3 (Egypt) Class Page

 This term our focus will be on Christianity.
 In the first half term we will discover what Jesus’ life was like, the stories that he told, the things he did.
 In the second half of the term we will explore what rules Christians follow, how does giving to charity help our neighbours and the importance of the church as a place of worship.

 Firstly, Getting on and falling out which will address the themes of friendship and co-operation as well as strategies to solve and prevent conflicts and disagreements.

 Secondly, Changes which will allow the children to explore their worth as individuals, their talents and unique qualities.

 Children learn days of the week and months of the year.

-During this term the children will be taught by the sports coach and develop their bat and ball
+During this term the children will be taught by the sports coach and develop their ball and team

-skills through cricket and rounders.
-They will learn how to work as a team playing hockey and control their bodies through athletics.
-PE days will be Tuesday and Wednesday.
+skills through football.
+In addition, they will learn how to work on controlling their bodies through floor gymnastic routines.
+PE days will be Wednesday and Thursday.